MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

 * Participant number (bib number)
 * Time last seen at comm station
 * Status (continued, injured, waiting for help, taking a break)
-* Sender should identify the transmitting station
-* Destination identifies the comm HQ or one of the stations in the network

 ```text
 Participant Status Field